umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Line-break/index.md

 # Line Break

-The Line Breaker is a very useful tool, that allows you to create a space between your columns by making the next column on the next row.
+The Line Break is a very useful tool, that allows you to create a space between your columns and to ensure that the next column starts in a new row.

 Here you can see what the Line Breaker could look like on the front end: